tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 persist, this command needs to be run on every startup.
 You can add it to ~/.xinitrc file for auto-startup with X.

-Tip: On rare occasions the ~/.nvidia-settings-rc may become corrupt.
-If this happens, the Xorg server may crash and the file will have to be deleted to fix the issue.
+Tip:On rare occasions the ~/.nvidia-settings-rc may become corrupt.
+If this happens, the Xorg server may crash and the file will have to be deleted to fix the problem.

-> Enabling MSI (Message Signaled Interrupts)

-By default, the graphics card uses a shared interrupt system.
-To give a small performance boost, edit /etc/modprobe.d/modprobe.conf and add:

-    options nvidia NVreg_EnableMSI=1

-Be warned, as this has been known to damage some systems running older hardware!

-To confirm, run:

-    # cat /proc/interrupts | grep nvidia
-      43:          0         49       4199      86318   PCI-MSI-edge      nvidia

 > Advanced: 20-nvidia.conf